National park

-A national park is a natural park in use for conservation purposes, created and protected by national governments.
-Often it is a reserve of natural, semi-natural, or developed land that a sovereign state declares or owns.
-Although individual nations designate their own national parks differently, there is a common idea: the conservation of 'wild nature' for posterity and as a symbol of national pride.
+A national park is a nature park designated for conservation purposes because of unparalleled national natural, historic, or cultural significance.
+It is an area of natural, semi-natural, or developed land that is protected and owned by a government.
+Although governments hold different standards for national park designation, the conservation of 'wild nature' for posterity and as a symbol of national pride is a common motivation for the continued protection of all national parks around the world.
+National parks are almost always accessible to the public.
+Usually national parks are developed, owned and managed by national governments, though in some countries with federal or devolved forms of government, "national parks" may be the responsibility of subnational, regional, or local authorities.

-The United States established the first "public park or pleasuring-ground for the benefit and enjoyment of the people", Yellowstone National Park, in 1872.
-Although Yellowstone was not officially termed a "national park" in its establishing law, it was always termed such in practice and is widely held to be the first and oldest national park in the world.
-However, the Tobago Main Ridge Forest Reserve (in what is now Trinidad and Tobago; established in 1776), and the area surrounding Bogd Khan Uul Mountain (Mongolia, 1778), which were restricted from cultivation in order to protect surrounding farmland, are seen as the oldest legally protected areas.

-Parks Canada, established on May 19, 1911, became the world's first national park service.
+The United States established Yellowstone National Park, the first "public park or pleasuring-ground for the benefit and enjoyment of the people," in 1872.
+Although Yellowstone was not officially termed a "national park" at the time, in practice it is widely held to be the first and oldest national park in the world.
+The Tobago Main Ridge Forest Reserve (in what is now Trinidad and Tobago; established in 1776) and the area surrounding Bogd Khan Uul Mountain (Mongolia, 1778), which were restricted from cultivation to protect surrounding farmland, are considered the oldest legally protected areas.
+Parks Canada, established on May 19, 1911, is the world's oldest national park service.

-An international organization, the International Union for Conservation of Nature (IUCN), and its World Commission on Protected Areas (WCPA), has defined "National Park" as its Category II type of protected areas.
+The International Union for Conservation of Nature (IUCN) and its World Commission on Protected Areas (WCPA) have defined "National Park" as its Category II type of protected areas.
 According to the IUCN, 6,555 national parks worldwide met its criteria in 2006.
 IUCN is still discussing the parameters of defining a national park.

-National parks are almost always open to visitors.